The Rise of Remote Work

 ✅ Cost Savings – Businesses save on office space, while employees cut commuting expenses.

-70% of professionals work remotely at least once a week (IWG Global Workspace Survey, 2019).
+70% of professionals work remotely at least once a week, showing the widespread adoption of flexible work arrangements.

 Essential Hardware for Remote Work